-According to the PMBOK Guide, for your project a stakeholder can be a person, a group, or an organization that may be affected, impacted or have any interest in the project, or in the project’s outcome, either directly or indirectly.
+According to the PMBOK Guide, a stakeholder can be a person, a group, or an organization that may be affected, impacted or have any interest in the project, or in the project’s outcome, either directly or indirectly.

 After identifying stakeholders, you will record this information in a stakeholder register.

 A stakeholder register is a project management document which contains the information about the project’s stakeholders.
-It identifies the people, groups and organizations that have any kind of interest in your project.
-In this register you can find their names, titles, roles, interests, power, requirements, expectations, and type of influence, etc.
+It identifies the people, groups, and organizations that have any kind of interest or involvement in your project.
+In this register, you can find their names, titles, roles, interests, power, requirements, expectations, and type of influence, etc.

 Content of the Stakeholder Register